redux-saga/saga-query/README.md

 ## Why?

-Libraries like `react-query`, `rtk-query`, and `apollo-client` are making it easier than every to fetch data and cache data from an API server.
+Libraries like `react-query`, `rtk-query`, and `apollo-client` are making it easier than ever to fetch data and cache data from an API server.
 All of them have their unique attributes and I encourage everyone to check them out if they haven't.

-I find that the async flow control of `redux-saga` is one of the most robust and powerful declaractive side-effect system I have come across.
+I find that the async flow control of `redux-saga` is one of the most robust and powerful declaractive side-effect systems I have used.
 Treating side-effects as data makes testing dead simple and provides a powerful effect handling system to accomodate any use-case.
 Features like polling, data loading states, cancellation, racing, parallelization, optimistic updates,